Archive for March, 2008

 “Because its yours.”

-The bear wanted to make a mobius strip out of paper with this continued parley written on both sides but couldn’t find tape or paper and moreover couldn’t paw together such a task.
+Meanwhile, the bear wanted to make a Möbius strip out of paper with this continued parley written on both sides but couldn’t find tape or paper and moreover couldn’t paw together such a task.
 This quieted his exuberance over such a clever idea to the point of frustration.
 In the end he just growled to get this repetitive argument to cease.

 Chapter 3

-Yancy sifted thru Larry the Bear’s poop as part of his daily care to make sure the bear was in good health.
-It almost seemed demeaning, making Yancy less of a bear owner and more of nursing home nurse, although, I know of no nursing home nurses that do this task, only the mysterious lab work technicians that go through plastic jar after plastic jar of doo doo looking for something wrong with the creator.
+Every morning, Yancy would sift through Larry the Bear’s poop as part of his daily care to make sure the bear was in good health.
+It almost seemed demeaning, making Yancy less of a bear owner and more of nursing home nurse, although, I know of no nursing home nurses that do this task, only the mysterious lab work technicians who go through the plastic jar after plastic jar, looking for something wrong with its creator.

 “There ain’t no baby.
-And you tried to fool me by cutting yourself up inside.
+And you tried to fool me by cutting yourself up on the inside.
 What the hell is wrong with you Larry?”

 “Huh?” said Larry the man.